Monday, July 30, 2018

 Be pleased, O Maiden, by your intercession to your Son and God and Lord, to rescue me from the evil of the passions and from every evil deed of the enemy, and give me, in your goodness, a sorrowful tear of repentance.

-saints Raphael and Nicholas and Irene, preserve those who in faith run to you from all kinds of dangers and diseases.
+saints Raphael and Nicholas and Irene, preserve those who in faith have recourse to you from all kinds of dangers and diseases.

 Kontakion